-Ambulance 56 is our newest ambulance in the fleet.
-It features the most powerful engine, the most advanced electronics and the highest quality LED lighting manufactured.
-It also is loaded with a fully hydraulic stretcher that does away with the need for our membership to lift patients.
+Ambulance 56 is the workhorse of our fleet.
+It features the final ambulance purchased on a van stytle chassis, an advanced electronics system and the highest quality LED lighting manufactured.
+It also is loaded with a fully hydraulic stretcher that does away with the need for our members to lift patients.

 Squad 53 was purchased for the Squad by Erickson Retirement Communities back in 2005.
 This vehicle is used by our Chief as his/her primary response vehicle to major scenes.
 The vehicle is equiped with basic first responder equipment and is a fully prepared command center for major incidents.